squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 '''Step 1:'''
  i.
 Get TCP-level info from the client.
-  * In forward proxy environments, parse the CONNECT request.
+  * In forward proxy environments, also parse the CONNECT request.
   * In interception environments, create a fake CONNECT request using TCP-level info.
  i.
 Go through the [[SquidFaq/OrderIsImportant#Callout_Sequence|Callout Sequence]] with the CONNECT request mentioned above.
  i.
 Evaluate all SquidConf:ssl_bump rules and perform the first matching action (splice, bump, peek, stare, or terminate).